 4 Year Delivery Program 1 Year Operational Plan 19/20 Officer -1 0 +1 Comments: (Business Manager to provide short precis.)
 DP22.01) Investigate and implement strategies to reduce waste produced by Provide recycling services in line with existing service levels.
-B:MWW D:MWW +1 Operational staff continue to provide an excellent service in line with service level agreements households and industry across the Shire.
+B: MWW D: MWW +1 Operational staff continue to provide an excellent service in line with service level agreements households and industry across the Shire.
 Waste & recycling: A - Chief Executive Delivery of the Tenterfield Shire Council Waste Management Strategy.
-B:MWW C:MWW D:MWW +1 Implementation is progressing; awarded small Grants that have been applied for to assist with this process in 2019.
-Development of Boonoo Boonoo Landfill New Cell Construction.
-B:MWW D:MWW +1 Hydrology and REF completed and provided to Council, EPA consultation continuing.
+B: MWW C: MWW D: MWW +1 Implementation is progressing; awarded small Grants that have been applied for to assist with this process in 2019.
+Waste & recycling.
+A - Office Executive Development of Boonoo Boonoo Landfill New Cell Construction.
+B: MWW D: MWW +1 Hydrology and REF completed and provided to Council, EPA consultation continuing.
 Development of Torrington Waste Transfer Station, pending receipt of grant funding.
-B:MWW C:MWW +1 EPA inspection occurred this month; successful outcome of Grants (been applied for to assist with this process in 2019) deed has been signed awaiting payments for commencement of closure works.
+B: MWW C: MWW +1 EPA inspection occurred this month; successful outcome of Grants (been applied for to assist with this process in 2019) deed has been signed awaiting payments for commencement of closure works.
+Community consultation pending fires have delayed progress.
 Continue investigations and implementation of processes and systems to reduce waste.
-B:MWW C:MWW +1 Ongoing; New bailer bay completed and operational, firming pickup protocols and instigated separation at Tenterfield WTS.
+B: MWW C: MWW +1 Ongoing; New bailer bay completed and operational, firming pickup protocols and instigated separation at Tenterfield WTS.
 Community Education Program, targeting schools and businesses, including the mega-muncher strategy.
-B:MWW C:MWW +1 First mega-munchers completed, liaison with schools to commence installation, 3 mega-munchers deployed.
+B: MWW C: MWW +1 First mega-munchers completed, liaison with schools to commence installation, 3 mega-munchers deployed.
 Investigate alternative recycling options in addition to sending it to the Lismore Co-Mingled Recycling Facility.
-B:MWW C:MWW +1 Lismore recycling is temporarily halted due to fire; options are still under investigation.
+B: MWW C: MWW +1 Lismore recycling is temporarily halted due to fire; options are still under investigation.
+Re-commencement of e-waste recycling with stockpiled pallets expected to be picked up this month.
 Waste Reduction Education - Investigate, develop and implement waste reduction education.
-B:MWW C:MWW D:MWW +1 The success of the Colouring books was received well, and have been re-ordered and received.
-Schedules continue for presentations to schools about waste and reducing our waste.
+B: MWW C: MWW D: MWW +1 The success of the Colouring books was received well, and have been re-ordered and received.
+Schedules continue for presentations to schools about waste and reducing our waste continue.